Minangkabau music: Modern Minang music. Minang pop

 The emergence of modern Minang popular music that sometimes generally called Minang pop traced to the late 19th century, when traditional Talempong gong style ensembles incorporated into thear repertoire Minang pop songs.
 Of course this style of playing music is far different from its origin as Qasidah, because the development of this period is not only singing Gurindam poetry, but has far developed as entertainment music for singing and accompaniment of dances.

 Contemporary Minang music was born around 1955 with Orkes Gumarang.
-During 1950s–60s Minang pop created by the composers Ibenzani Usman and Yusaf Rahman, the songwriter Syahrul Tarun Yusuf and others and played by Orkes Kumbang Tjari together with its leading workers Nuskan Sjarif and Elly Kasim, singers-songwriters Oslan Husein with his encemble Teruna Ria and Tiar Ramon, singers Fetty and Nurseha, and Zaenal Combo group.
+During 1950s–60s Minang pop created by the composers Ibenzani Usman and Yusaf Rahman, the lyricist Syahrul Tarun Yusuf and others and played by Orkes Kumbang Tjari together with its leading workers Nuskan Sjarif and Elly Kasim, singers-songwriters Oslan Husein with his encemble Teruna Ria and Tiar Ramon, singers Fetty and Nurseha, and Zaenal Combo group.
 It is influenced by Latin music with bongo punches and marakas games, usually a rhythm similar to rumba, cha-cha-cha, or mambo.
 Modern Minang music is also the forerunner of Dangdut along with Malay music.
 The musical instruments used developed with the entry of European musical instruments such as accordion, violin, guitar, piano or keyboard, bass, drums, bongo, saxophone, clarinet, trumpet, flute, maracas, and so on.

 In the 1970s, a more traditional music genre emerged, namely Gamad with Minang-style vocals and Portuguese musical instruments.
 Albums by songwriter and singer Yan Juneid Sarunai Aceh and Bunga Tanjuang are referred to as albums of the revival of Minang music which was previously dominated by Western and Indonesian songs.
 Among other figures, singer-songwriter Rustam Raschani and singer Upik Saunang.

 Two legendary figures of Minang pop from the 1970s who did not mix the traditional Dendang singing style with non-Minang music (Malay, Arabic, Indian, Western) were songwriters and singers Adjis Sutan Sati and Sawir Sutan Mudo.